jakey-wan-kenobi/yay/README.md

   b.
 List of Tools Used
 ```

-## Working with the Slack API
+# Working with the Slack API

-We wrote a
+Working with the Slack API is a breeze, but we wrote a [Medium](LINK) post that details a few pointers and gotchas we discovered as we built out our bot.
+Take a look before you get started building, it might save you a few headaches.

 # About This App
 ##### A few areas that might be of general interest to developers.
 I review them all in detail in the Github repo, but I’ll list them out below.